gamer-project/gamer/doc/wiki/Runtime-Parameters-related/Runtime-Parameters:-In-Situ-Python-Analysis.md

 * #### `YT_FIG_BASENAME` &ensp; (string) &ensp; [none]
     * **Description:**
 Figure basename of the outputs from yt.
+For example, set it to `Fig` will get `Fig000000000_Projection_z_density.png` for the first figure of density z-projection.
     * **Restriction:**
 Only applicable when enabling the compilation option [[--libyt | Installation:-Option-List#--libyt]].